 While Tim only feels truly at home in Berkeley and among the hills, mountains and shores of California, numerous stays in England have put him under the spell of the English Arts and Crafts Movement and the medieval roots of the Arts and Crafts spirit.
-He also credits two summers in Norway during his youth entranced by the landscape and ancient folk architecture of that country.
+He also credits two summers of his youth spent in Norway entranced by the landscape and ancient folk architecture of that country.

-Tim still lives in Berkeley with his wife, Stephanie McCoy, a writer (her biography of California Arts & Crafts figure Lucia Kleinhans Mathews, Brilliance in the Shadows, was published by the Arts and Crafts Press) and their daughter, Ella.
+Tim still lives in Berkeley with his wife, Stephanie McCoy, a writer (her biography of California Arts & Crafts figure Lucia Kleinhans Mathews, Brilliance in the Shadows, was published by the Arts and Crafts Press).
+They have an adult daughter, Ella.

 Published articles and a lecture by Timothy Holton